 Bangalore

-A hernia occurs when an organ or tissue protrudes through a weakened area of muscle or connective tissue that is designed to hold it in place.
+A hernia occurs when an organ or tissue protrudes through a weakened area of muscle or connective tissue.
 While hernias are more common in men, they can also occur in women.

-The symptoms of a hernia in women are similar to those in men and can include a visible or palpable bulge, pain or discomfort, nausea and vomiting, weakness or pressure, and difficulty swallowing.
+The hernia symptoms in women are similar to those in men.
+They include a visible or palpable bulge, pain or discomfort, nausea and vomiting, weakness or pressure, and difficulty swallowing.
+Consult a doctor if you are experiencing symptoms.

 Fill details to get actual cost

-Open hernia repair: This involves making an incision in the affected area to access the hernia and repairing the muscle or tissue.
+This involves making an incision in the affected area.
+It helps to access the hernia and repair the muscle or tissue.
 This can be done using stitches or a mesh patch to reinforce the area.

-Robotic hernia repair: This is a newer type of minimally invasive surgery that uses a robotic system to repair the hernia.
+It is an advanced treatment method to repair a hernia in women.
+This minimally invasive procedure uses a robotic system to repair the hernia.

 Diet & Lifestyle Consultation